 During the year, we host the monthly masses of the ‘Do This In Memory’ program, for preparation of children for their First Holy Communion.

 A group of volunteer children do the readings and take part in the liturgy, under the direction of a small group of adults.
-The choir practises every second Saturday, from 12:00pm – 1:00pm.
+The choir practices every second Saturday, from 12:00pm – 1:00pm.
 Children (and parents!) are always welcome to join at any time of the year, by singing and/or playing instruments.

 The Family Mass began in 2003 when Sr. Mariana, a Missionary of the Holy Spirit, arrived in our parish.
 She expressed an interest in becoming actively involved in the community.
 Our Parish Priest at the time, Msgr Alex Stenson, identified the need for a Family Mass and she took on the responsibility of organising it.
 Our first Mass took place on the first Sunday of Lent of 2003.
 The masses have continued and been supported by subsequent parish priests Fr Liam Rigney and Fr Frank McEvoy and their helping priests.